emvy92/general/README.md

 # general
-Collection of all the stuff that are worth sharing.
+Collection of all the stuff that is worth sharing.